Azure-Samples/MachineLearningSamples-AerialImageClassification/docs/real-world-scenario-aerial-image-classification.md

     az storage account keys list --resource-group %AZURE_RESOURCE_GROUP% --account-name %STORAGE_ACCOUNT_NAME%
     ```

-    Record the value of `key1` where indicated in the following command, then run the command to store the value.
+    Record the value of `key1` as the storage key in the following command, then run the command to store the value.
     ```
     set STORAGE_ACCOUNT_KEY=[storage account key]
     ```